sk-/git-lint/README.rst

 TODOS and Possible Features
 ---------------------------

+* Linter that uses libmagic to validate that the extension is correct.
+Many times I've seen that an image, or a compressed file has the wrong extension.
 * Normalize output.
-That is try to show a more uniform output, by removing the filename and strings like 'line' or 'col'.
+That is, try to uniform the output, by removing the filename and strings like 'line' or 'col'.
 * When multiple linters are available sort the output of the linters by line
 * Support directories as arguments